 Requests the Secretary-General:

-(1) To arrange for the expeditious publication of the Guide to Climatological Practices (WMO‑No. 100);
+(1) To arrange for the expeditious translation into all official WMO languages and [Mrs Schwartz] publication of the Guide to Climatological Practices (WMO‑No. 100);

 (2) To arrange for the updating of any current WMO publication of the Guide to Climatological Practices (WMO-No. 100);